toracle/lamb/README.rst

 Here PyAWS-Lambda comes in.
 Our purpose is automate the process.
 Finally, if a developer wants to build a web service, write a set of functions in a shape of micro web framework, just like flask, and simple deploy it with one command line execution.

 There is already an evolving framework, Serverless (formerly JAWS), but it supports only Javascript for now and uses CloudFormation which is heavy to understand.
-PyAWS-Lambda aims a lightweight script-like tool also for python.
+PyAWS-Lambda aims a lightweight script-like and python friendly tool.

 Take a look